 You can view the entire Handbook by CLICKING HERE.

 The Suri Network encourages its members to compete in AOA Shows for they serve as an excellent means to ascertain how your alpacas stack up next to others across the country.
-Attending alpaca shows can be entertaining and educational and you can locate shows new you by visiting the AOA website alpacainfo.com.
+Attending alpaca shows can be entertaining and educational and you can locate shows near you by visiting the AOA website alpacainfo.com.

 The Suri Network organizes a Fleece Show each year.
 This show is the largest Suri Fleece show and ribbons and banners awarded there are prestigious because of the number and quality of the fleeces entered.
 Learn more about the Suri Network Fleece Show.